bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6.md

 Use USB to TTL cable connect to Debug port(JP1), configure your serial terminal software.Use USB Micro B cable as power plug into USB OTG port(J7) on board.You can view update progress in serial terminal software.

-Alsa, you can through LED(D12) to view the current update status, the updating is flash, the update success is light on, the update fail is light off.
+Also, you can through LED(D12) to view the current update status, the updating is flash, the update success is light on, the update fail is light off.

 ## Boot from NAND